fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 <h2>Code goal(s)/Ditto on SCOPE<h2>

-<p>Final project for advanced web applications.
-The idea of the project is to create a working beer stock management system.</p>
+Final project for advanced web applications.
+The idea of the project is to create a working beer stock management system.

 <h2> Name the Technologies I used (Languages, Frameworks, Libraries, Programs, Other people's code) you intended to use. </h2>